How Children can benefit from Secure Attachment

 The brain grows rapidly during the first three years of life.
 Experiences shape how the brain grows.
 When it is stimulated in positive ways, the brain forms connections related to those experiences.
 For example, talking, singing, and reading to children help form brain pathways related to language.

 Attachment affects brain development in two important ways.
 First, because the child feels safe and cared for, the brain can use its energy to develop pathways crucial for higher-level thinking.
 Secure attachment is particularly related to the development of the frontal cortex, which is responsible for decision making, judgment, and reasoning (DeBellis & Thomas, 2003; Dozier, et al., 2008).
-Second, by providing a “home base” from which a child can safely explore the world, secure attachment allows the child to have more varied experiences and therefore build more connections in the brain.
+Second, by providing a “home base” from which a child can safely explore the world, the secure attachment allows the child to have more varied experiences and therefore build more connections in the brain.
 Attachment to a primary caregiver is the foundation of all future relationships.
 When there is a secure attachment, you learn how to trust others, how to respond emotionally, and how others will respond to you (Bowlby, 1982).

 The characteristics of secure attachment are one of the most researched aspects of attachment.
 It has been studied for well over 50 years by many different professionals researching cultures from many different countries.
-Overall, the list says children who have a secure attachment will benefit from the following ways:
+Overall, the list says children who have a secure attachment will benefit in the following ways:

 1) They will feel more happiness and less anger toward their parents